-1. Introduction
+Introduction

 Prostate cancer is the most common cancer in men in the UK.
-Whilst androgen receptor (AR)-targeting therapies have yielded significant patient benefits, relapse to treatment is a significant clinical problem.
+Whilst androgen receptor (AR) targeting therapies have yielded significant patient benefit, relapse to treatment is a significant clinical problem.
 Hence, there is an urgent need to develop alternative therapeutics to treat advanced disease.
 The lysine methyltransferase, KMT5A, plays an oncogenic role in a number of cancers [1-3].
-Indeed, KMT5A siRNA-mediated knockdown inhibits prostate cancer cell proliferation and KMT5A has been identified as an AR-interacting protein that is required for the transcription of the AR-regulated gene, prostate specific-antigen (PSA), via the promotion of mono-methylation on histone H4 at lysine 20 (H4K20Me1) at the PSA promoter [4].
-Furthermore, KMT5A plays a role in the epithelial-mesenchymal transition (EMT) and enhances the invasiveness of prostate cancer cell line models, independent of the AR through its interplay with ZEB1 [5].
-Initially identified as the sole methyltransferase responsible for H4K20Me1, KMT5A was subsequently shown to methylate numerous other non-histone proteins, including p53 [6].
-A greater understanding of KMT5A in the context of prostate cancer is required to determine whether or not it is a bona fide therapeutic target.
+Indeed, KMT5A siRNA-mediated knockdown inhibits prostate cancer cell proliferation and KMT5A has been identified as an AR interacting protein that is required for the transcription of the AR regulated gene, prostate specific antigen (PSA) via promotion of H4K20Me1 at the PSA promoter [4].
+Furthermore, KMT5A plays a role in epithelial-mesenchymal transition (EMT) and enhances the invasiveness of prostate cancer cell line models, independent of the AR through its interplay with ZEB1 [5].
+Initially identified as the sole methyltransferase responsible for the mono-methylation of histone H4 at lysine 20 (H4K20Me1), KMT5A was subsequently shown to methylate numerous other non-histone proteins, including p53 [6].
+Greater understanding of KMT5A in the context of prostate cancer is required to determine whether it is a bona fide therapeutic target.

-KMT5A activity is regulated via post-translational mechanisms during specific phases of the cell cycle.
-During the late S phase and at the G2/M transition, the levels of KMT5A are at their peak and found localised to mitotic chromosomes.
-As the cell moves through prophase to anaphase, KMT5A is phosphorylated at serine 29 by cdk1/cyclin B. This results in KMT5A dissociation from chromatin and stabilisation via the inhibition of KMT5A association with the APC^{cdh1} E3 ubiquitin ligase [7].
+KMT5A activity is regulated by post-translational mechanisms during specific phases of the cell cycle.
+During late S phase and at the G2/M transition, the levels of KMT5A are at their peak and found localized to mitotic chromosomes.
+As the cell moves through prophase to anaphase, KMT5A is phosphorylated at serine 29 by cdk1/cyclin B. This results in KMT5A dissociation from chromatin and stabilisation by inhibiting KMT5A association with the APC^{cdh1} E3 ubiquitin ligase [7].
 During anaphase, KMT5A is dephosphorylated by cdc14a/b, which in turn permits protein turnover to reduce KMT5A protein levels at G1.
-During G1, KMT5A levels are sustained, however, during the G1/S transition, SCF^{skp2} ubiquitin ligase targets KMT5A for protein turnover resulting in undetectable KMT5A protein.
-Interestingly, KMT5A interacts with the proliferating cell nuclear antigen (PCNA) at DNA replication foci and is essential for correct DNA replication [8] suggesting a high turnover rate of chromatin bound KMT5A by CRL4^{cdt2} [7].
+During G1 KMT5A levels are sustained, however during the G1/S transition, SCF^{skp2} ubiquitin ligase targets KMT5A for protein turnover resulting in undetectable KMT5A protein.
+Interestingly, KMT5A interacts with proliferating cell nuclear antigen (PCNA) at DNA replication foci and is essential for correct DNA replication [8] suggesting a high turnover rate of chromatin bound KMT5A by CRL4^{cdt2} [7].
 The alterations in the levels of KMT5A throughout the cell cycle are mirrored by H4K20Me1 levels suggesting that methyltransferase activity is predominantly regulated by cellular KMT5A levels.

 Cell cycle division 20 homologue (CDC20) is a cell cycle regulatory protein implicated in the spindle assembly checkpoint (SAC) and is required for cells to progress through mitosis.
-Specifically, CDC20 functions as a substrate recognition molecule and activator of APC to result in the ubiquitin-mediated turnover of its substrates.
-In particular, APC^{CDC20} functions during metaphase to anaphase to result in the destruction of cyclin B and securin, thereby allowing sister chromatids to segregate.
-CDC20 activity is inhibited by the mitotic checkpoint complex (MCC) and is only released to target its substrates once microtubule binding to the kinetochore and appropriate tension is achieved, thereby preventing genomic instability.
+Specifically, CDC20 functions as a substrate recognition molecule and activator of APC to result in ubiquitin mediated turnover of its substrates.
+In particular, APC^{CDC20} functions during metaphase to anaphase to result in the destruction of cyclin B and securin thereby allowing sister chromatids to segregate.
+CDC20 activity is inhibited by the Mitotic Checkpoint Complex (MCC) and is only released to target its substrates once microtubule binding to kinetochore and appropriate tension is achieved thereby preventing genomic instability.
 Interestingly, there are suggestions that CDC20 may play a role in the DNA damage repair pathway via RAP80 [9] and REV1 [10] down-regulation.
-Furthermore, DNA damage-induced p53 can directly inhibit the expression of CDC20 by associating with the CDC20 promoter region and causing chromatin remodelling [11].
+Furthermore, DNA damage induced p53 can directly inhibit the expression of CDC20 by associating with the CDC20 promoter region and causing chromatin remodelling [11].
 In addition, p21 can inhibit CDC20 mRNA by associating with CDE-CHR elements in the CDC20 promoter [12].
-The depletion of PHF8, an H4K20Me1 demethylase, results in prolonged G2 and defective mitosis and it is itself a substrate of APCCDC20 [13] further suggesting that chromatin remodelling can be influenced by CDC20 levels.
+Depletion of PHF8, an H4K20Me1 demethylase, results in prolonged G2 and defective mitosis and is itself a substrate of APC^{CDC20} [13] further suggesting that chromatin remodeling can be influenced by CDC20 levels.